‘No one buying? …Stop being boring’

 My passion for writing has always been a part of my life.
 If you go to my mother’s basement in Queens, you’ll find storage boxes full of journals that are all filled to the brim with poems, short stories, journal entries, and sketches.
 From the moment I could hold a pen and a blank piece of paper, I was writing.
 I also believe writing is healthy for everyone.
 It’s a great way to get your thoughts clear and face anything going on in your life or mindset.
 Writing every day was a habit of mine for a long time, and it’s true that you’ll get better at anything with tons of practice.

-– What makes good copy?
+– What makes a good copy?
 How to write so people actually want to read?

-– Do you have some top-rules or a fool-proof recipe for writing a great content?
+– Do you have some top rules or a fool-proof recipe for writing great content?

 Yes.
 The most basic fool-proof recipe for writing great content is to start with your audience in mind.
 Make sure you write to that one, perfect person that you imagine reading your content.
 Write in the same way you’d speak to them.
-And then you want to remember that all great content is typically two fold: there is a problem and resolution.
+And then you want to remember that all great content is typically twofold: there is a problem and a resolution.
 If you’re selling, the resolution is the offer.
-If you’re sharing valuable content, the resolution is the tips, tutorial, or explanation shared in the content itself.
+If you’re sharing valuable content, the resolution is the tips, tutorials, or explanations shared in the content itself.
 It’s simple, but it’s the easiest way to break down and strategize your content!

 – What actually is storytelling?
 How can it help a business sell more?